OpenTeleRehab/Distribution/README.md

 # Overview

-This repository is where Telerehabilitation App implemented in Microservices and using docker-compose and single sign on with keycloak.
+This repository is where OpenRehab App implemented in Microservices and using docker-compose and single sign on with keycloak.

 # Maintainer